yt-project/yt/doc/source/visualizing/volume_rendering.rst

     limiting the number of MPI tasks you can use.
 This is also being addressed in current development by using image plane decomposition.

+For more information about enabling parallelism, see :ref:`parallel-computation`.

 OpenMP Parallelization
 ----------------------